OriginalEXE/JSAF/README.md

 javascript based actions/filters library inspired by WordPress

 ## What?
-I am always happy when I use actions and filters in my WordPres projects, and I wanted that to be available in javascript too, so here it is.
+I love how WordPress has actions/filters, they are very useful, and I wanted to make that available in my JS apps too.

 ## Dependencies
-It requires jQuery.
-Yes, I could write it to work without jQuery, but I am lazy.
+It requires jQuery or Zepto.
+Yes, I could write it to work without jQuery, but $.map() is sooo handy :).
-Note: it should also work with Zepto.

 ## How does it work
 Functionality is pretty similar to that of the WordPress actions/filters system.
 For those who are not familiar with it, I would suggest reading this to understand the difference between actions and filters: http://wp.tutsplus.com/tutorials/the-beginners-guide-to-wordpress-actions-and-filters/

-To sum up, with actions, you don't expect data to be modified or returned, you just want to execute certain functions when action is triggered.
+To sum up, with actions, you don't expect data to be modified or returned, you just want to execute certain functions when action is triggered (like events).
 Filters on the other hand modify the passed data and return it.

 Basic action example: